-In this tutorial we will see how to use the rate-limit service’s default prometheus metrics to alert when rules are near breach, and alert once broken.
+In this guide, you use the rate limiting service’s default Prometheus metrics to alert when rules are near breach or broken.

 For Gloo Edge Enterprise, you will need to enable rate-limit metrics using the following helm values:

 Prior versions of Gloo Edge Enterprise published rate-limit metrics to port 16070, which isn’t scraped by the default prometheus installation included with Gloo Edge Enterprise.

 Rate limit metrics